Nokia's market share slumps in first quarter - Gartner

-LONDON Nokia NOK1V.HE, battling to keep up with Samsung (005930.KS) and Apple (AAPL.O) in the global phone race, lost almost 5 percentage points of market share in the first quarter, research company Gartner said on Tuesday.
+LONDON May 14 Nokia, battling to keep up with Samsung and Apple in the global phone race, lost almost 5 percentage points of market share in the first quarter, research company Gartner said on Tuesday.

 Overall global sales figures for mobile phones rose 0.7 percent in the first three months of the year, driven by demand for smartphones and strong growth in the Asia Pacific region which helped to offset much weaker sales elsewhere.